bcliang/docker-libgourou/README.md

 ### utils

-This container compiles the reference implementation utilities for libgourou and places them in `/usr/local/bin` for easy access.
+This container compiles the reference implementation utilities for libgourou (master branch) and places them in `/usr/local/bin` for easy access.

 - `acsmdownloader` for downloading ePub/PDF files from Adobe's CDN
 - `adept_remove` for removing ADEPT DRM from a ADEPT-protected ePub/PDF